hannorein/rebound/docs/quickstart_installation.md

 ## Installation via pip
+!!! info inline end Python Wheels
+    Starting with REBOUND version 3.28, we provide Python Wheels for REBOUND.
+    This makes installing REBOUND easier on a wide variety of systems.
+    For optimal performance, you can compiling REBOUND yourself with the specific optimizations flags for your system turned on manually.

 If you just want to try out REBOUND or don't plan to modify it in any way, then the easiest way to install the python version of REBOUND is [pip](https://pypi.org) (the Package Installer for Python).
 Simply type the following command into a terminal:

 ```bash